 - the child stops being eligible for coverage under the plan as a “dependent child.”

 Vendor Contact InformationEBPA37 Industrial Drive, Suite EExeter, NH 038331-888-232-3203FAQs

 Q. I’m leaving the University.
 What happens to my benefits?

 Generally, your University benefits end on your last day of work.
 This happens automatically, and you don’t need to do anything (unless you would like to enroll in COBRA-see next question).
 If you have specific questions, please contact Tufts Support Services at (617) 627-7000.
 Otherwise, you will receive a letter within two weeks of your last pay date that explains this process in further detail.

 Q: I have health insurance through Tufts University and am leaving.
 However, I need to keep my health insurance for a while.
 Can I do that?

-Yes, you can retain your health insurance coverage through COBRA up to 18 months after leaving Tufts University.
-You will receive information about COBRA from EBPA, our third-party administrator, within 2 weeks of your termination date.
+Yes, you can retain your existing health insurance coverage through COBRA up to 18 months after leaving Tufts University.
+You will receive information about COBRA from EBPA, our third-party administrator, within 2 weeks of your last pay date.
 Once notified, you will have 60 days to elect COBRA and if elected, coverage will be retroactive to your last day worked.